inspire-helsinki-2019/challenge/docs/index.md

 ---
-layout: "front_counter"
+layout: "challengecards"
 title: "Inspire Helsinki 2019 Data Challenge"
 description: "Beat the other teams on a Data Challenge of your choosing in September 2019"
 page: "timeline"
 ---
-The Inspire Helsinki 2019 Data Challenge is now in progress.
-The teams started working on their chosen challenge on 1st September 2019 and have until the morning of 7 October to send their written [submission](/submissions.html).
+The Inspire Helsinki 2019 Data Challenge submission deadline has passed.
+The teams started working on their chosen challenge on 1st September 2019 and had until the morning of 7 October to send their written [submission](/submissions.html).

 Check out the [Data Challenge Spectrum chat space](https://spectrum.chat/inspire-helsinki) to see what's happening right now.